Shadi Petosky: Career

 Then, in 2009, Petosky and Stall opened the Pink Hobo - Geek Art Gallery in 2009 to showcase art work inspired by pop culture, digital media, and lowbrow art.
 In its first year, the art gallery, in northeast Minneapolis, had exhibitions on Barack Obama and the art of Yo Gabba Gabba.
 Later, Feral Audio was launched from her apartment in Franklin Village, near the Upright Citizens Brigade Theater, with her, and other artists at PUNY, creating the brand identity, website, and cover art for Feral's first slate of podcasts.
 In 2010, Petosky developed the pilot for Danger & Eggs titled "Philip, the Safety Egg."
 Petosky was interviewed at Amazon's request as a writer for Transparent but was rejected because she came from another part of the entertainment industry though she consulted on the show.
 After public outcry that the show had no transgender writers, Shadi was part of a second season training program and competition to find a trans writer from six possible candidates.

 The following year, Petosky began working on Danger & Eggs even more, pitching the show, and later becoming the executive producer who was "responsible for everything."
 The show would be traditionally animated, which she called "super labor intensive."
-Six years later, in June 2017, Petosky launched the Danger & Eggs, an animated series streaming on Amazon Video, which she co-created and provides voice work for, and the first series she collaborated with Chris Hardwick on.
+Six years later, in June 2017, Petosky launched Danger & Eggs, an animated series streaming on Amazon Video, which she co-created and provides voice work for, and the first series she collaborated with Chris Hardwick on.
 She described the series as important for her as a trans person, noted that a lot of the show is LGBTQ and that it deals with LGBTQ issues "in a really platonic way and at their core," avoiding any stereotypes.
 She also stated that the show never touches on romantic relationships or crushes, saying there are pride signs in the show's final episode, saying this is different than calling it "Rainbow Day" like other shows.
 She further stated that she wanted to "show innocent LGBTQ friendships, before the age of romantic connections," and added that there were "queer people in every aspect of production."
 In another interview, she stated that the crew had been working on the series for six years and asked people to support the show.